yifeng2019uwb/healthcare-ai-microservices/docs/patient-service-design.md

 - More complex implementation
 - Complex booking logic
 - Potential failure points
-- Over-engineered for learning
+- Over-engineered for MVP

 ### **Final Decision**
 **Chosen Solution**: [To be decided after discussion]

-**Why**: [To be filled after decision based on learning goals and timeline preferences]
+**Why**: [To be filled after decision based on MVP goals and timeline preferences]

 ## 🔌 **API Design**